GPIO Project 2 - Led Blink

 Result

-If everything is connected correctly and the script has been executed correctly, the LED will be on for one second, then off for one second, and repeat this pattern.
+If everything is connected correctly and the script runs correctly, the LED will be on for one second, then off for one second, and repeat this pattern.

-• Multiple LEDs: Add additional LEDs and use different GPIO pins.
+- Multiple LEDs : Add extra LEDs and use other GPIO pins.
 For example: